 There are generally two types of graphics cards that you can find in the market whether it from Nvidia or AMD.
-First ones are the reference graphics cards or non-overclocked graphics cards that come with stock frequencies specified by the GPU manufacturer.
-Other are the overclocked graphics cards or overclocked (OC) edition graphics cards that comes with higher GPU and VRAM frequencies and offers better performance than its non-overclocked brothers.
+The first ones are the reference graphics cards or non-overclocked graphics cards that come with stock frequencies specified by the GPU manufacturer.
+Other is the overclocked graphics cards or overclocked (OC) edition graphics cards that come with higher GPU and VRAM frequencies and offers better performance than its non-overclocked brothers.
 However, overclocked graphics cards cost a bit more than the non-overclocked graphics cards.
 Also, you may be able to overclock a non-overclocked graphics card but not by much.
 So, are these factory overclocked graphics cards worth the extra price or not?
 To answer this question, I am going to make a complete comparison between overclocked and non-overclocked / reference graphics cards, so that you can make an informed decision when buying a graphics card for gaming.

 Factory Overclocked Graphics Cards

 Factory overclocked graphics cards come with higher GPU & VRAM frequencies or they can be easily overclocked to higher GPU and Video Memory clock speeds.
 These overclocked graphics cards come with better cooling and some of them have more power phases for giving the card extra stability during overclocking.
-Some overclocked graphics cards also come with liquid cooler that offers higher overclocking potential and lower temperatures.
+Some overclocked graphics cards also come with a liquid cooler that offers higher overclocking potential and lower temperatures.
 Below you can see a factory overclocked graphics card from Zotac.